Potty training your Husky puppy is a crucial phase of housebreaking and understandably, owners have many questions on the topic.

 They do sometimes give off signs that they’re about to poop or pee, such as suddenly stopping what they’re doing to sniff and pace around.

-If you can intervein and instantly take them to the spot, that’s a win for you.
+If you can intervene and instantly take them to the spot, that’s a win for you.
 If you take your eye off your puppy and they poop on your floor, that’s your fault, sorry!

-● Taking them out after being alone.
+Taking them out after being alone

-A great example of this is when you come back from work or being out of the house and you take them out of their crate.
+A great example of this is when you come back from work or are out of the house and you take them out of their crate.
 You should instantly guide them outside to their designated spot.

 These are very common times your puppy will need to pee or poop.
 The same goes for when you leave so before you put your puppy in their crate, they need to go out.

-Are huskies easy to potty train?
+Are huskies hard to potty train?

 Potty training a husky is typically considered one of the easier tasks for them to learn.
-As long as you are consistently taking them to their spot, and rewarding them heavily when they get it right, potty training is fairly easy to teach a husky.
+As long as you are consistently taking them to their spot, and rewarding them when they get it right, potty training is fairly easy to teach a husky.

 How long does it take to potty train a husky?